Methily/Scalable-Web-Application-on-aws/README.md

  8) Amazon CloudWatch
  9) AWS Cloud9

-LEARN (OPTIONAL) -
+##LEARN (OPTIONAL) -
 * Architectural Design.
-* Estimating class- Pricing Calculator
+* Estimating class- Pricing Calculator.
+  - to estimate prices and learn how to manage the services based on your bugdet.